 If you have any problems using the entry form, please contact us: email@example.com

 About the prizes

-The prizes for the competition have kindly been donated by:
+The prizes for the competition have very kindly been donated by:

-Submit up to 4 photos in JPEG format, up to 5MB each, or by post.
+Submit up to 4 photos in JPEG format, up to 5MB each.
 Please state where the photo was taken, and any story/description that goes with it.
-Please keep high resolution copies of your pictures (in case you win) for promo and printing purposes.
-Please tell us your full name, location and contact details with your submissions.
+Please keep high resolution copies of your pictures (in case you win) for promotional and printing purposes.

 Professional photographers are not eligible to enter, and photos which have won other competitions will not be considered.

 Photos must have been taken in Great Britain.